frideno/memes-finder/README.md

 > ”an idea, behavior, or style that spreads by means of imitation from person to person within a culture and often carries symbolic meaning representing a particular phenomenon or theme”

-But a good rule of thumb, that work for most memes, is - meme is a picture, with some funny text on it.
+But a good rule of thumb, that works for most memes, is that a meme is a picture, with some funny text on it.

 a few examples may explain it better than all: